AhmedZahRan7/Pintos/README.md

 ➢ Implemented a multilevel feedback queue scheduler to reduce the average response time for running jobs on system.\
 # Phase two: User Programs
 ➢ Parsed a filename for a user program (a command line argument) to setup the stack for this user program.\
-➢ Implemented the support for user programs to request system call functions (kernel functions), System calls include tasks such as file
+➢ Implemented the support for user programs to request system call functions (kernel functions), System calls including tasks such as file
 I/O,opening a user program, exiting a user program, and waiting for a user program.